 Like all power, tools and their intimate evolution into bodily enhancements are not inherently good or evil.
 Rather, they are both risks to mitigate and opportunities to pursue according to whatever wisdom and inspiration we might have.

 On the one hand, tools can empower us against each other.
 Some hoard, and others deplete.
 Elites form, totalitarians control, and anarchists revolt.
 Artificial catastrophic risks well beyond those of nuclear weapons present themselves.
 Perhaps we could realize the worst interpretations of the Apocalypse.

 On the other hand, tools can also empower us for each other.
 Already we’ve used them to build, relate, console and heal in ways our distant ancestors imagined only Gods to have the capacity.
 Perhaps someday we’ll find ourselves transfigured, as suggested in the Bible and throughout Mormon scripture, into ageless bodies with sublime minds that are capable of relating to each other with unfathomable compassion and conceiving thoughts that in themselves constitute nothing less than the creation of new worlds.

-[Thanks for reading!
-You might also like “Mormon Bodies and Mind Uploading”.]
+If you like these thoughts, you might also like “Mormon Bodies and Mind Uploading.”